Giu-Uss/Pipeline_DETECT/README.md

-# Upload Pipeline for MapVisualisation Database (Dynamic Version)
+# Upload Pipeline for MapVisualisation Database

 ## Description
-This repository provides a dynamic, reusable Python pipeline for uploading DETECT project time series datasets from NetCDF (.nc) files into the PostgreSQL/PostGIS database used by the **MapVisualisation** platform.
+This repository provides a reusable Python pipeline for uploading DETECT project time series datasets from NetCDF (.nc) files into the PostgreSQL/PostGIS database used by the **MapVisualisation** platform.

 It performs the following operations: